fluid-project/infusion-docs/src/documents/tutorial-developerIntroduction/DeveloperIntroductionToInfusionFramework-ViewsAndViewComponents.md

 `var helloWorld = fluid.helloWorld(".flc-helloWorld", {});`

-Let's turn the "Hello, World!" component into a view component that writes its message to the screen as well, assuming we have this HTML on the page:

 <div class="infusion-docs-note">You can check out the [Live Example](http://codepen.io/waharnum/pen/MJbgVR?editors=1111) of the code below on [CodePen](http://codepen.io/)</div>

+Let's turn the "Hello, World!" component into a view component that writes its initial message to the screen as well, assuming we have this HTML on the page:

 ```
 <div class="helloWorld">